Chicago Theological Seminary

 Key Highlights

-- ✦Pioneered field education in seminary curriculum, now a standard in accredited theological programs.
+- ✦Pioneered field education in American seminary curriculum starting in 1855.

-- ✦Awarded the first American seminary degree to a woman and fully accepted women into its programs by 1926.
+- ✦Awarded the first American seminary degree to a woman (Florence Fensham) in the early 1900s.

-- ✦Established the United States' first Department of Christian Sociology in 1892, focused on community engagement.
+- ✦Established the United States' first Department of Christian Sociology in 1892, laying groundwork for social work.

-- ✦Founded the first free-standing Protestant seminary faculty chair in Jewish studies and the first American program for Jewish, Christian, and Islamic Studies in a theological seminary.
+- ✦First free-standing Protestant seminary to endow a faculty chair in Jewish studies (2009) and found a Center for Jewish, Christian, and Islamic Studies (2010).

 Timeline